Asthowen/AlphacodersDownloader/README.md

 ### With arguments
 #### Arguments list
-`-S` Link to the wallpaper, must be associated with the `-P` argument.
+`-F` The path to the HTML file of the page containing the wallpapers to download, must be associated with the `-P` argument.
 <br>
-`-P` The path to download wallpapers, must be associated with the `-S` argument.
+`-P` The path to download wallpapers, must be associated with the `-F` argument.
 <br>
 `-D` The download speed, it must be in Ko.
 <br>